nsnam/ns-3-dev-git/src/traffic-control/doc/cobalt.rst

 The key attributes that the CobaltQueue Disc class holds include the following:

 * ``MaxSize:`` The maximum number of packets/bytes accepted by this queue disc.
-* ``MinBytes:`` The Cobalt algorithm minbytes parameter.
-The default value is 1500 bytes.
 * ``Interval:`` The sliding-minimum window.
 The default value is 100 ms.
 * ``Target:`` The Cobalt algorithm target queue delay.
 The default value is 5 ms.